 Doing all three is impossible without having first conducted detailed research into the firm in question.

-Second, research is vital in differentiating firms and identifying the type of firm that’s right for you.
-And within each category, every firm is unique even though many of them look similar from the outside.
-It's hard to tell apart medium-sized commercial firms based in London, for example, until you get to know them individually, discover their USP and get a feel for their culture.
+Secondly, research is vital in differentiating firms and identifying what type of firm is right for you.
+And within each category, every firm is unique, even though many of them look similar from the outside.
+For example, it's hard to tell apart medium-sized commercial firms based in London until you get to know them individually, discover their USP and get a feel for their culture.

 Find out more about the type of work you’ll get involved in during a vacation scheme in these Vacation Scheme Insider reports.

 Now you know why doing this research is so vital, here’s how to get underway…

 Kick off your investigations with us.
 The most logical starting point is the firm’s LawCareers.Net (LCN) directory entry, which contains an overview of the practice and its vital statistics, including: